automan-lang/AutoMan/libautoman/src/main/scala/edu/umass/cs/automan/adapters/googleads/README.md

 ## Future work

-1. Forms should be independently hosted outside of Google to allow JavaScript to be added in the surrounding environment to receive signals about when responses are submitted and to ensure respondent uniqueness.
+1. Hosting forms outside of Google allows JavaScript to be added in the surrounding environment, allowing us to do things like ensuring respondent uniqueness.

-2. The above would allow us to incorporate Google Analytics to optimize for responses
+2. The above would allow us to incorporate Google Analytics to optimize for responses: in theory, we could consider responses as "conversions" and let Analytics automatically improve our ad campaigns over time

 3. Implementing thread concurrency for Google Ads would allow its tasks to run in parallel like MTurk tasks

 4. It would also be interesting to incorporate some of the exploration/exploitation framework laid out in Quizz: in other words, use the *quiz* feature of Forms to introduce calibration questions to filter for qualified users.
 This data can be fed into Analytics to improve cost and answer quality over time by targeting websites that qualified users are found.

+5. Right now, we can toggle targeting for certain demographic parameters such as English speakers, gender, and people in the US.
+This targeting feature can be further improved and automated depending on the user's purpose.
+For example, someone doing a social science survey on middle-aged females living in the US has different goals compared to someone looking to transcribe different street signs as quickly as possible.
+For the latter, representativeness does not matter---they might set something such as `representativeness = false` and MadMan could try to find groups that maximizes responses (it could also simply have no demographics targeting whatsoever).

+*Karmen Liang '21 and Max Stein '21*